mgreenig/HERV-cluster-analysis/README.md

-# Clustering analysis of endogenous retrovirus expression
+# Clustering analysis of transposable element expression

 This repository contains a pipeline that performs clustering on mixed human gene/transposable element RNA-sequencing data.